pragadeeshsureshbabu/Predicting-Absolute-Humidity/README.md

 # Models used:
 1. Linear regression
-      i.Error = 0.1183 (9 features used using cross validation)
+      1. Error = 0.1183 (9 features used using cross validation)
-      1. A numbered list

 2. Random Forest Regression
      1. Error = 0.0143